26 Best Places To Visit In Mozambique

 Quelimane

-The best time to visit Quelimane is during the dry season, from February to December.
-During this time, temperatures remain warm but not oppressive.
-The hottest months are November and July when temperatures can reach 90degF.
+The best time to visit is during the dry season, from February to December when temperatures are warm but not excessive.
+The hottest months are November and July.

 Lugela